When does the school day begin and end?

-Parents and guardians are invited to attend a general school informational meeting in September.
-During this evening, parents have an opportunity to meet with their child’s teacher to learn about grade-level curriculum, the teacher’s expectations and goals for the children, and to gather insight into the details of their child’s daily school routine.
-Special subject area teachers are also available to meet parents.
-This evening is designed as an informational night, and is not an appropriate venue to discuss individual student concerns or progress.
-Parents are asked to attend without their children.
-Many teachers give parents the opportunity to sign up for fall conferences or other classroom activities during Back to School Night – so bring your personal calendar along!
+Generally held in September, this is an opportunity to meet your student’s teacher, learn about grade-level curriculum, the teacher’s expectations and goals, and learn about the daily school routine.
+Special subject area teachers are also available to meet.
+This evening is an informational night, and is not an appropriate venue to discuss individual student concerns or progress.
+Families are asked to attend without their children.

-Children in grades 1-5 will generally have one specialist visit per day, to include Spanish, Library, P.E., Art and Music.
-Children in kindergarten will also have one specialist visit per day, to include Library, P.E. and Music.
+Students in grades 1-5 will generally have one specialist visit per day: Spanish, Library, P.E., Art, and Music.
+Kindergarteners will also have one specialist visit per day: Library, P.E., Art, and Music.